elKokito/torrentClient/README.md

 # torrentClient
-CLI that search and download torrent in order for it to work you need to install some libraries in python3:
+CLI that search and download torrent<br>
+in order for it to work you need to install some libraries in python3:
 - urwid
 - zmq (binding for python3)